-In the interval, Persia, Asia Minor, Syria, Palestine, Egypt, the whole North Africa, Gibraltar and Spain had been submitted to the Islamic State, and a new civilization had been established.
+In the interval, Persia, Asia Minor, Syria, Palestine, Egypt, the whole of North Africa, Gibraltar and Spain had been submitted to the Islamic State, and a new civilization had been established.

 The Arabs quickly assimilated the culture and knowledge of the peoples they ruled, while the latter in turn-Persians, Syrians, Copts, Berbers, and others-adopted the Arabic language.
 The nationality of the Muslim thus became submerged, and the term Arab acquired a linguistic sense rather than a strictly ethnological one.

 As soon as an Islamic State was established, the Arabs began to encourage learning of all kinds.
-Schools, colleges, libraries, observatories and hospitals were built throughout the whole Islamic World, and were adequately staffed and endowed.
+Schools, colleges, libraries, observatories and hospitals were built throughout the whole Islamic World and were adequately staffed and endowed.

-In the same time, scholars were invited to Damascus and Baghdad without distinction of nationality or creed.
+At the same time, scholars were invited to Damascus and Baghdad without distinction of nationality or creed.
 Greek manuscripts were acquired in large numbers and were studied, translated and provided with scholarly and illuminating commentaries.

-The old learning was thus infused with a new vigor, and the intellectual freedom of men of the desert stimulated the search for knowledge and science.
+The old learning was thus infused with new vigor, and the intellectual freedom of men of the desert stimulated the search for knowledge and science.

 Proceeding from the known to the unknown; taking precise account of phenomena; accepting nothing as true which was not confirmed by experience, or established by experiment, such were fundamental principles taught and acclaimed by the then masters of the sciences.